DOCGroup/ACE_TAO/TAO/tests/CORBA_is_nil/README.md

 derived classes.
-This will work only if TAO ensures that all nil object references that have been narrowed to a derived class are converted to null pointers, i.e., to ensure that the generic template produces the corrcet result.
+This will work only if TAO ensures that all nil object references that have been narrowed to a derived class are converted to null pointers, i.e., to ensure that the generic template produces the correct result.

-This test has the server return a nil object reference and the client uses lazy resource usage, to comfirm that CORBA::is_nil corrcetly identifies the nil object reference.
+This test has the server return a nil object reference and the client uses lazy resource usage, to confirm that CORBA::is_nil correctly identifies the nil object reference.
 See issue #1203, which pointed out that only CORBA::Object_ptr has a template specialization for CORBA::is_nil, but not derived interfaces.